Online event registration¶

 For most events you'll want to enable the Send Confirmation Email feature (see following screenshot).
 For paid events, the confirmation email also acts as a receipt.
 Make sure that the Confirm From Email address entered is a valid email account on your mail server.
-Add one or more staff emails (separating multiple email addresses with commas) to the CC Confirmation To field if you want real-time updates on who is registering for your event.

 Please note that the contents of the Text field will be included in both TEXT and HTML versions of receipt emails so we do not recommend including HTML tags / formatting here.